GSA Auctions℠ Sales

 - Optional locations for consolidating vehicles for sale; and

-- Timely sales and removal of excess vehicles, minimizing agency custodial responsibility for the vehicles.
+- Timely sales and removal of excess vehicles, so agencies don't have custodial responsibility for the vehicles.

-- Vehicles sold resulting from seized and forfeited laws.
-Agencies must negotiate rates.
+- Agencies must negotiate rates for vehicles sold resulting from seized and forfeited laws.

 - GSA Vehicle sales for exchange/sale and other reimbursable sales (Federal Supply Classes 2310 and 2320 only).

-Basic services include everything related to the actual sale of property such as:
+Basic support services include everything related to the actual sale of property:

-- Basic media advertising (one newspaper or equivalent);
+- Offering basic media advertising (one newspaper or equivalent);

 - Providing secure Internet site;